igemsoftware2020/UC-Davis/TUTORIAL.md

 found by meme (default 6)
 + `--max_w`: an integer argument that specifies the maximum width for motifs found by meme (default 15)
-+ `--trim`: an integer amount specifying the length of promoter seqeunce trimmed from upstream of the gene start site and used to search for motifs (default 200)
++ `--trim`: an integer amount specifying the length of promoter sequence trimmed from upstream of the gene start site and used to search for motifs (default 200)
 + `--mememodel`: string argument specifying model used by motif-finder (default